A passion for the web and clean code.

 React OAuth2 Authentication with Cloudentity

-posted on 27 July 2022 in programming
+posted on 27 July 2022 in engineering

 In this tutorial we’re going to run through creating a react app that authenticates with a OAuth2 authorization server, in this case we’ll use Cloudentity.
 Cloudentity is an authentication and authorization provider that specialises in hyper-scalability.
 We’ll implement login using the Resource Owner Password Grant, and demonstrate authenticating API calls.